niwatorrri/niwatorrri.github.io/_posts/2019-11-18-java-for-cpp-programmers.md

 Inner classes and inner interfaces: classes defined in a class & interfaces defined in an interface

+## Input and Output

+## Packages and Imports

+## Exceptions and Assertions

 ## Other features

-Exceptions, Assertions, I/O

-packages and imports

-New in Java 5: generics, enhanced loop, enums, varargs, annotations, autoboxing
+New in Java 5: generics, enums, varargs, annotations, autoboxing

 New in Java 8: lambda expressions, pipelines and streams